 Think carefully about design choices such as using TTS or a recorded voice.
 Use natural-sounding concatenation strategies to improve comprehension.
 Spend time outlining whether your VUI should have a wake word or require push-to-talk.

 Make your VUI more successful out of the gate by bootstrapping your datasets with information that’s already out there or by doing your own data collection.

 Using all of these techniques will make your VUI easier to use, more accurate, and more successful.

-Cathy leads User Experience at Sensely, whose virtual-nurse avatar, Molly, helps people engage with their healthcare.
+Previously, Cathy was VP of User Experience at Sensely, whose virtual-nurse avatar, Molly, helps people engage with their healthcare.
 An expert in voice user interface design, Cathy is the author of the O’Reilly book Designing Voice User Interfaces.
 She has worked on everything from NASA helicopter-pilot simulators to a conversational iPad app in which Esquire magazine’s style columnist tells users what they should wear on a first date.
 During her time at Nuance and Microsoft, Cathy designed VUIs (Voice User Interfaces) for banks, airlines, and Ford SYNC.
 She holds a BS in Cognitive Science from UCSD and an MS in Computer Science from Indiana University.
+Read More